-(20) Regulations Provide That Non-Payment Risks ARE Considered in Valuing Transfers of the value is the unpaid principal plus accrued interest, unless the evidence shows that the note is worth less (e.g., because of the interest rate or date of maturity) or is uncollectible in whole or in part.
+(20) Regulations Provide That Non-Payment Risks ARE Considered in Valuing Transfers of

+Notes.
+The general regulation for valuing the transfer of notes for gift tax purposes states that the value is the unpaid principal plus accrued interest, unless the evidence shows that the note is worth less (e.g., because of the interest rate or date of maturity) or is uncollectible in whole or in part.
 The regulation provides: